architsangal/CAR_RACE-Pygame/README.md

 -`sudo pip install pygame`

 Check it out .....
-Suggestions or Pull requests are encouraged.
+Suggestions or Pull requests are always encouraged.